RedPointGlobal/redpoint-rpi/README.md

 **1)** Configure SQL Server Settings:

-Ensure you have correctly configured the SQL Server details in the ```Configeditor``` section of the values.yaml file.
-This includes setting the correct server address, username, password, database names, and other relevant SQL settings.
+Within the ```values.yaml``` file, locate the ```configeditor``` section under ```appsettings``` and provide the correct values for your SQL Server.
+This includes setting the correct server address, username, password, database names, and connection strings for the operations and logging databases.
+Refer to the example below for guidance
 ```
   configeditor:
     sqlServer: